WHAT IS SETTING A HOOK

 A good rule of thumb when learning how to fish, is to wait and feel the weight of the fish before setting it.
 If the fish is cautious and just tapping your fishing line and bait lightly, and not biting it, it's best to wait.
 Let the fish take the bait, and then set the hook after you feel its weight.
 For best results, be sure to use the proper fishing hook setup.
 For example, the use of circle baits when fishing catfish often eliminates the need to set the hook, as it generally gets caught in the fish’s mouth automatically.

-HOW TO SET A HOOK IN TWO STEPS
+HOW TO SET A HOOK IN SIMPLE STEPS

 - To help you better know how to set the hook, look for common signs a fish is biting such us: your bobber is pulled completely underwater, you feel a true tug on your fishing line or your fishing line starts moving.